New Orleans Probation Revocation Attorney

 Note: More serious offenses, such as Crimes of Violence are not eligible for an 893 plea.
 These offenses are also non-expungeable.

 Generally, 893 / 894 pleas are easy to obtain for first time offenders.
 It is the Criminal Justice System’s way of giving someone another chance.
-If you have been arrested and need legal representation, call the Law Office of Elizabeth B. Carpenter, Esq.
+If you have been arrested and need legal representation, call Contact Elizabeth B. Carpenter, Esq.
 We are ready to help you!

 Earlier this year, I attended a seminar led by S. Alex Stalcup M.D., an addiction specialist.
 In the first